davidvrjn/davidvrjn/README.md

 - 👋 Hi, I’m @davidvrjn, David van Rooijen.
-- 👀 I’m interested in AI, ML and anything computer intellegence.
+- 👀 I’m interested in AI.
 - 🌱 I’m currently learning CS at the University of Pretoria.
-- 📫 How to reach me :
+- 📫 How to reach me : vanrooijendavid@gmail.com